Datamation/CROL-WebApp/doc.md

   git pull
   ```

-  2. Isolate and test the addressparser
+  Isolate and test the addressparser:

   ```
   # Confirm the path is correct /home/vagrant/dev/parsers/addressparser